update-dataset by owid

 ## Committing and pushing

 Commit and push incrementally as you go — after each step that produces code changes.
 Don't wait until the end.
-Use descriptive commit messages with appropriate emojis (📊🤖 for data updates).
+Use descriptive commit messages with appropriate emojis (the one auto-prepended by `etl pr` for the chosen category + 🤖 for AI-written code).

 At the end of the workflow, update the PR description with: